 Additionally, TruSwing collects data to produce 3D swing animations through the Garmin Connect mobile app on a smartphone or tablet.
-With these animated diagrams, you can view side-by-side swing comparisons to analyse your data in real-time.
-Individual swings can be analysed, and two swings can be overlaid on top of each other to compare and contrast.
+With these animated diagrams your technique can be dissected, and two swings can be overlaid on top of each other to compare and contrast.

-Analysis on Garmin Connect allows you to identify exactly where you can make changes.
-For example, just by altering the combination of clubface angle and clubhead-path angle, you can make significant improvements to your ball’s flight pattern.
-Each session is organised by date, so you can go back to see each individual swing, and how you’ve improved since then.
+Analysis on Garmin Connect allows you to identify exactly where to focus on making changes.
+For example, just by altering the combination of clubface angle and clubhead-path angle, you can make significant improvements to the ball’s flight pattern.
+Each session is organised by date, so you can go back to see each individual swing, and how you’ve improved over time.

 Blast Motion Golf is a tiny device that attaches to putters and drivers.
 The removable sensor, which houses a combination of accelerometers, gyroscopes, and magnetometers, records a variety of metrics including swing speed for driving, loft and lie for putting, and more.
 The data can be viewed in real-time or stored for later use.

 The app integrates with video captured from your phone or tablet and will overlay data so you can visually analyse your game.
 It is worth noting, when compared to some other sensor devices on the market, Blast lacks the three-dimensional rendering of the swing.
 Instead, the Blast system revolves around video.